sn3d/kconf/README.md

 `KUBECONFIG` file quickly.
 Ideally from various sources.
 Ideally something, I can use UNIX piping, or I can copy&paste new cluster context into.

 I wrote this tool for myself, to relive pains with context manipulation.

-All you need is
+All you need is:

 ```shell
 brew install sn3d/tap/kconf